fbpx

 Planting tulip bulbs in a planter pot

-When to plant tulips to force them indoors?
+When to plant tulips indoors

 Forcing tulips indoors allows you to control the time of blooming.
 Forcing tulip bulbs is generally done by chilling the bulbs and bringing them up to warmer temperatures so they flower earlier than they would outside.
 If bulbs are chilled early enough, they can be forced to bloom in December-February!